owenCocjin/ProgMenu/Python/README.md

 In the main file:
 ```
-from progMenu import menu, vprint
+from progmenu import menu, vprint
 from menuEntries import *
 PARSER=menu.parse(True)  #True means run the functions instead of just returning if the entry was called.
 vprint.setVerbose(menu.findFlag(['v', "verbose"]))  #Sets verbose printing with 'v' and "verbose" as flags.